WHAT IS FIXED WIRELESS?

 nbn Fixed wireless installations require that two pieces of nbn-owned equipment are installed at your premises: the INDOOR unit and the OUTDOOR unit.

 Please remember, the indoor unit (the connection box) needs to be installed on a wall in a sheltered, dry area with access to power.
 The indoor unit will be connected to the outdoor antenna by a cable, which provides power to the antenna and also connects the data from the outdoor unit to the indoor unit.
 You are entirely within your rights to ask that the installation take place in a location that is not the main house / residence on your property, but you need to keep in mind where you will be using the computer as it will need to be close to that point.
-The maximum cable run between the outdoor unit and the indoor unit that nbn provides is 80m.

 The outdoor unit has to have direct line of sight to and be less than 14.0 km from the serving nbn wireless tower.
 Other factors, such as local vegetation / tree density/ mountains etc can also prevent a sufficiently strong signal being achieved.
 14.0 km is an absolute maximum and may be less, depending on local factors.